Skip to content

 David Webb earrings from the 70s in ivory, sapphires, rubies, emeralds and 18 carat yellow gold

-On the other hand, these certificates will only be issued for worked objects because the trade and use of raw ivory remains strictly prohibited regardless of their age.
+However, these certificates will only be issued for worked objects, as the trade and use of raw ivory remains strictly prohibited, regardless of how old it is.

-This is why calling on experts could be useful for you to find out whether or not your object can be resold.
+This is why you may find it useful to call in experts to find out whether or not your object can be resold.

 Cartier Art Deco box in ivory, emerald and lapis lazuli, 1929